How to Keep Carriage Bolts From Spinning

 1. Use Lock Washers:

 Carriage bolts are threaded at both ends, so after you insert them in the holes and hand-tighten them with a wrench or socket set, they should stay put.
-If not, use lock washers to keep the bolt from turning and backing out.
-Lock washers have an interlocking pattern that presses against the nut to keep it from turning.
+If not, use lock washers to prevent the bolt from turning and backing out.
+Lock washers feature an interlocking pattern that presses against the nut to prevent it from turning.

 2. Countersink the Holes: